tatudesigner/Design-Grid-Extension-for-Inkscape/README.md

     - **Padding**: Optionally, add padding to the grid.
 4. Click **Apply** to create the grid.

-## Contributing

-1. Fork this repository.
-2. Create a new branch for your changes (`git checkout -b feature/my-feature`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Open a pull request.

-Please make sure to follow the coding style used in the project and provide clear commit messages.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.